 Parking is free for chemotherapy and radiotherapy patients.

-Parking is free except for at three private hospitals in Dundee, Edinburgh and Glasgow.
-Find out how you can campaign against these remaining hospitals charging at Unison Scotland|.
+Parking is free except for at three Private Finance Initiative hospitals in Dundee, Edinburgh and Glasgow.